Endo Au Workplace Assistance Program

 What is the Endo@Work project?

-Western Sydney University, in partnership with Endometriosis Australia, have established Endo@Work, which aims to develop a set of workplace guidelines for employers to support staff with endometriosis in the workplace.
+Western Sydney University, in partnership with Endometriosis Australia, have established Endo@Work to develop guidelines that help employers support staff with endometriosis.

-Recent research from Western Sydney University (WSU), demonstrated that for employees with endo relatively small changes in working environments resulted in both in improved symptom management and significantly increased productivity.
-These findings resulted in a WSU partnership with Endometriosis Australia, the peak body for endometriosis, to develop a set of workplace guidelines for employers to support those with endo in the workplace.
+Recent research from Western Sydney University (WSU) showed that making small changes in working environments can improve symptom management and significantly increase productivity for employees with endometriosis.
+These findings led to a partnership between WSU and Endometriosis Australia, the peak body for endometriosis, to develop workplace guidelines for employers to support their employees with endo.

-The Endo@Work project is seeking input from Australian workplaces across all industries.
-The research team at WSU seeks to identify and prioritise what Australian employers can do to support staff who are managing endometriosis to reduce absenteeism and improve their work productivity.
+The Endo@Work project is currently seeking feedback from Australian workplaces across all industries.
+The WSU research team wants to identify and prioritise actions that Australian employers can take to support employees managing endometriosis with the goal of reducing absenteeism and improving work productivity.

 The project is looking across all industries for: